prjctimg/huetiful/README.md

 ## Installation

+> As of v3.0.0 the library is ESM only.
+You can [compile your own UMD build from source](https://github.com/xml-wizard/huetiful) if you want it.

 ### Using a package manager

-> Note that the library is ESM and UMD only.

 Assuming you already have Node already installed, you can add the package using npm/yarn or any other Node based package manager: